ZamanRokon/vincenty-toolkit/README.md

 - Destination points latitude and longitude with initial point, distance and bearing
 - Generate intermediate coordinates between two fixed points based on their start and end positions

-## 🛠️ Features

-- Calculation of distance, forward and backward between two points
-- Destination points latitude and longitude with initial point, distance and bearing
-- Generate intermediate coordinates between two fixed points based on their start and end positions

 ## 📖 Usage Examples

 ```